The Graduate (novel): Sequel

 In Home School, Ben and Elaine, now married and living in Westchester County, are fighting to allow for their child to be homeschooled.
 They turn to Mrs. Robinson to help them.
 The novel is set in the 1970s.
-In real life, Webb himself had fought to have his boys homeschooled.
+In real life, Webb had fought to have his boys homeschooled.
 The poorly received sequel was written about forty years after the original book.